varkenvarken/docker-windows-wsl-hyperv/README.md

     unknown

 - can we bridge WSL?
-    should be possible, see: https://github.com/luxzg/WSL2-fixes
+    should be possible, see: https://github.com/luxzg/WSL2-fixes, but I cannot get to to work yet.
+	Perhaps because I don't run Windows 11 and/or don't have the prerelease of the WSL (my wsl command does not recognize the --version option)